-- The allowance for credit losses on accounts receivable and prepaid expenses and other current assets; - The allowance for credit losses on factoring receivables and loan receivables.
+- The allowance for credit losses on accounts receivable; - The allowance for credit losses on prepaid expenses and other current assets and other non-current assets.

 Nature of Estimates Required.
-The allowance for credit losses involves significant judgment on a number of matters including development and weighting of macroeconomic forecasts, incorporation of historical loss experience, assessment of risk characteristics, assignment of risk ratings, valuation of collateral, and the forward-looking macroeconomic conditions.
-Refer to Note 2.11 of our consolidated financial statements included elsewhere in this annual report for further information on these judgments as well as our policies and methodologies used to determine the allowance for credit losses.
+The allowance for credit losses involves significant judgment on a number of matters including development and weighting of macroeconomic forecasts, incorporation of historical loss experience, assessment of risk characteristics, assignment of risk ratings, valuation of collateral, non-performing loan ratio of commercial banks by industry and the forward-looking macroeconomic conditions.
+Refer to Note 2.12 of our consolidated financial statements included elsewhere in this annual report for further information on these judgments as well as our policies and methodologies used to determine the allowance for credit losses.